 We cross the border into Russia and continue on to Chelyabinsk.

 Tour of Chelyabinsk in the morning before visiting some large farms in the area.

 We then continue on to Yekaterinburg with farm visits along the way.

 On arrival in Yekaterinburg, we will have a short city and local area sightseeing tour with a visit to the Europe/Asia ‘borderline’ (The Urals)

 This morning, we board our first class sleeper carriage on the Trans Siberian Railway for a relaxing and scenic journey to Moscow.

-A free day in Moscow for some more sightseeing, recharge the batteries or some last minute shopping.
+Breakfast then a guided walking excursion to the Kremlin and other sights (approx 2 hours).
+Then a free afternoon for some more sightseeing, recharge the batteries or some last minute shopping.
 Then a farewell dinner in the evening.

 Flights back to Australia, or continue the adventure with add-on travel to St Petersburg or to other parts of Europe.

 PLEASE DOWNLOAD THE PDF FILE OF THIS ITINERARY FOR DETAILS ABOUT THE OPTIONAL ADD-ON TO ST PETERSBURG OR CONTACT GREENMOUNT TRAVEL